Understanding Electrical Shock Injuries

 Does this mean that victims should just accept being shocked as an inescapable danger of modern life?
 No, because there’s a right and wrong way to do things.
 Many of the shock incidents that become Texas tragedies are preventable, and survivors deserve answers.

-How Shocks Happen
+How Shock Injuries Happen

 When people get shocked, it’s usually because they came into direct contact with an energized object or indirect contact via another electrically conductive object.
 For instance, children have died after touching metal surfaces on faulty appliances.
 Power workers have been injured by transmission lines that should have been de-energized before being repaired.

 These examples demonstrate that shocks aren’t merely random events.
 Organizations or Business owners who fail to operate safe workplaces and maintain equipment properly can increase the likelihood that their staff members or patrons are injured.
 The same goes for manufacturers that sell poorly insulated products or devices with defective safety mechanisms.
+If you were injured in a workplace accident, our Midland workplace accident lawyers might be able to help you recover fair compensation.

 - You sustained an injury,